Gold Coast Titans

 The Gold Coast Titans are a professional rugby league football club, based on the Gold Coast, Queensland, Australia.
 The club competes in the National Rugby League (NRL) premiership, Australia's elite rugby league competition.
 Since 2008, the Titans have played their home games at Robina Stadium in Robina.
 The Titans joined the NRL in 2007.

-The Gold Coast Titans were the first national-level franchise from the Gold Coast region since the previous franchise, the Gold Coast-Tweed Giants / Gold Coast Seagulls / Gold Coast Chargers, which existed from 1988 to 1998.
+The Gold Coast Titans were the first national-level franchise from the Gold Coast region since the previous franchise of the Gold Coast-Tweed Giants from 1988 to 1989 which rebranded to Gold Coast Seagulls from 1990 to 1995 who played their home games at Seagulls Stadium in Tweed Heads West.
+The club was rebranded to Gold Coast Gladiators and then rebranded again to Gold Coast Chargers from 1996 to 1998 their home ground was relocated to Carrara Stadium in Carrara.

 History

 Formation

 The beginnings of a Gold Coast team's bid to return to the National Rugby League began when the Australian Rugby League decided to remove the financially successful Gold Coast Chargers from the National Rugby League at the end of the 1998 Season.
 The ARL wanted to have a second major team based in Brisbane and believed the best way to achieve this was by removing the Gold Coast team from the competition.
 The attempt to launch a second Brisbane team failed and in 1999, Michael Searle, former Gold Coast Chargers player and Managing Director of International Sports Australia, formed a Gold Coast Bid Team.
 The team included former Chargers boss Paul Broughton and was labelled as "The Gold Coast Consortium" by the media.
 The board was constantly active in lobbying the NRL to both expand the competition and consider the Gold Coast's bid for inclusion.
 It was successful in organising pre-season NRL trial matches to be hosted on the Gold Coast and with average attendances of over 16,000, and peak attendances topping 20,000, the popularity of rugby league on the Coast was clear.

 I firmly believe rugby league should be looking to expand.
 The Gold Coast area is growing at a phenomenal rate.
 There are 89 rugby league teams in Gold Coast primary schools and 59 teams in Gold Coast high schools representing about 2,300 young players.
 That's just schoolboys.

 If the catchment area includes the region from South Brisbane to Byron Bay in northern NSW, then it covers a rugby league heartland starving for recognition.
 These areas would only blossom even more if the young players had a senior team in the NRL competition to which they could aspire.

 South-east Queensland needs another NRL team desperately and for a whole host of reasons.